 Silkworm rearing are for four types of silk – Mulberry, Eri, Muga, and Tasar.

 HERE AT MUEZART, WE PORTRAY THE TRADITIONAL METHODS OF REARING PRACTICED IN NORTHEAST INDIA, ESPECIALLY ASSAM AND MEGHALAYA.

 Mulberry Silk Rearing

-Mulberry silkworm rearing needs space, equipment, the right temperature, and stable humidity conditions.
+Mulberry silk rearing needs space, equipment, the right temperature, and stable humidity levels.
 Therefore, special rearing houses are constructed to ensure that these conditions are met.